Catherines story. Caught up in a hijacking, at the age of 26 Catherine Hill’s life…

-I was also on Warfarin for a heart condition called atrial fibrilliation, and to see if that would make a difference took myself was that with my doctor’s agreement.
+I was also on Warfarin for a heart condition called atrial fibrilliation, and to see if that would make a difference took myself off that with my doctor’s agreement.
 Although my bleeding halved, I still wanted to find a solution – and my GP didn’t seem to have one.

-Finding out about HBO
+Finding out about Oxygen Therapy

-One day by chance I saw a newspaper article saying that hyperbaric oxygen therapy could help with conditions other than MS.
+One day by chance I saw a newspaper article saying that hyperbaric Oxygen Therapy could help with conditions other than MS.

-Kent MS Therapy Centre, with its hyperbaric oxygen therapy chamber, is just round the corner from where I live so I called to find out more.
+Kent MS Therapy Centre, with its hyperbaric Oxygen Therapy chamber, is just round the corner from where I live so I called to find out more.

 A huge improvement